paulrayner/exploreddd.github.com/src/cfp/index.md

     <p>Building a program involves lots of trade offs, and often we have the painful task of refusing great proposals for other reasons than the topic.
 If yours is not accepted, please consider this an <em>invitation to try again next year</em>.</p>

-    <p>A 1-minute soft pitch at the beginning or end of your talk is acceptable, but don&#39;t make your talk a sales pitch.</p>
+    <p>A one-minute soft pitch at the beginning or end of your talk is acceptable, but don&#39;t make your talk a sales pitch.
+Instead, if you would like to pitch your product or service, we provide plenty of sponsorship opportunities.</p>

     <h2 class="page-subheader">Submission Process</h2>